 Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 Halloween is coming!
 And with this season comes with an assortment of monsters, goblins and ghosts – oh my!
+It may also bring nightwakings, nightmares and night terrors!

-For some, this festive season is all in good spirits.
-For others, such as our little ones, it can be all too new and terrifying.
+For others, it can be all too new and terrifying.
 The imaginations of children can be affected by the scary sights that are flying around at this time of year.
 Their brains are working on overtime trying to process it all and this can cause bad dreams.

 How should you handle situations where your toddlers and preschoolers are scared and waking up at night?
 Is it really nightmares, or something else entirely?